DewasSquid/tkinter-example-login-screen/README.md

-### This is an open source and free to use Tkinter front-end example project.
+### This is an open source and free to use Tkinter front-end example project showcasing a login screen.

 ## Features
 <li> A login panel